 In keeping with the Virtual Meetings visual format, today's blog is a Vlog - are you a victim or a leader?

-I share some insights from one of my leadership coaching session and answer:
+I share some insights from one of my leadership coaching sessions and answer: